 Monk parakeets are invasive, non-native birds that can be found in cities within North America, including Florida.
-They

-	were initially brought to North America through the pet trade, and some individuals escaped from cages.
-These

-	individuals formed breeding populations and now occur primarily in cities across North America.
+Monk parakeets were brought to North America through the pet trade, and some escaped from cages.
+These individuals formed breeding populations and now occur primarily in cities across North America.

-	One of the most significant issues with Monk parakeets is that they commonly nest on electrical infrastructure such as

-	transmission towers, distribution poles, and substations.
-When nest material becomes wet from rain, the sticks can

-	contact energized electrical equipment, which can cause power outages and fires.
+One of the most significant issues with Monk parakeets is that they commonly nest on electrical infrastructure such as transmission towers, distribution poles, and substations.
+When nest material becomes wet from rain, the sticks can contact energized electrical equipment, which can cause power outages and fires.

 Understanding where monk parakeets nest and how their nest locations shift over time can help predict where outages are likely to occur.

 For this study, I examined Monk parakeet nest survey data from 2001 to 2007 in Broward and Miami-Dade counties in Florida to understand how distributions have shifted over time.
 Knowing monk parakeet population shifts is critical for making management decisions or reacting to new nests.

 The Florida Power and Light (FPL) Company performed nest surveys within Broward and Miami-Dave Counties in Florida among their transmission, distribution, and substation equipment.
 On each piece of equipment, researchers counted the number of nests and recorded the pole type and construction material, along with any electric equipment present.

 I analyzed the data using GIS and looked for shifts in distribution between 2001 and 2007.
 I examined the following measures of change: